Cov-ComSec/Cov-ComSec.github.io/content/posts/welcome_nmap/index.md

 Just listens to network traffic & is able to detect which devices are communicating

 ## Nmap
 Nmap is the most popular network scanner and installed on Kali by default.
-Here I will teach you the basics on how to use it.
+Here I will teach you the basics of how to use it.

 ### Common Arguments
 - -A – runs OS detection, version detection, script scanning & traceroute